-• VSU employees, contractors and vendors and non-employees permitted within or on Virginia State University property shall have state or federal approved identification (ID badge with photograph) at all times.
+• VSU employees, contractors and vendors and non-employees permitted within or on Virginia State University property shall display approved, visible identification (ID badge with photograph) at all times.
+Contractors and Vendors Companies will provide their employees with ID badges.

 Contractor and Construction Security